Signs of dehydration in babies: causes, symptoms to look out for, and what to do

 Overheating?

-If you find your baby is getting sweaty in the night, make sure you're dressing them in breathable clothing.
+If you find your baby is getting sweaty in the night, make sure you're dressing them in breathable clothing suitable for bedtime.
 You can also turn down the thermostat and opt for lighter bedding to try and keep them cool - especially if we're experiencing a heatwave.

 If your baby has began weaning, it might be a good idea to offer them a frozen fruit smoothie or ice pop to help up their fluid intake in a more fun way!